 Pokutta's research concentrates on polyhedral combinatorics at the intersection of combinatorial optimization and theoretical computer science as well as the combination of machine learning and optimization.
-A particular focus is on combining machine learning with discrete optimization techniques as well as the theory of extended formulations, exploring the limits of computation in alternative models of complexity while leveraging techniques from communication complexity and information theory.
+A particular focus is on combining machine learning with discrete optimization techniques as well as the theory of extended formulations, exploring the limits of computation in alternative models of complexity as well as continuous optimization techniques.

 Pokutta has also worked on applications and combinations of optimization methods and machine learning in order to leverage data in the context of pressing industrial and financial challenges.
 These areas include supply chain management, manufacturing, cyber-physical systems (incl. industrial internet, industry 4.0, internet of things), and finance.
 Examples of Pokutta's applied work include stowage optimization problems for inland vessels, oil production problems, clearing of electricity markets, order fulfillment problems, warehouse location problems, simulation of autonomous vehicle fleets, portfolio optimization problems, and optimal liquidity management strategies.